facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 However, let us remember that we are programming in OOP (Object Oriented Programming) not in OOI (Object Oriented Inheritance).
 There is always a trade off between code reuse and good design.
 Inheritance should be mostly used for good design, for code reuse we choose composition.

-I invite you, however, to do some tests with your classes, to see if they adhere to these good practices and try to get a better design, avoiding inheritance.
+I invite you, however, to do some tests with your classes to see if they adhere to these good practices and try to get a better design by avoiding inheritance.

 # The concrete example, break the immutable object